Simani: History

-Davidge and Savory both knew each other growing up - Savory was in Belleoram and Davidge was in Bay du Nord.
+Davidge and Savory both knew each other growing up - Savory was in Belleoram and Davidge was in nearby Bay du Nord.
 Savory was a natural and gifted musician and was always playing in bands.
-In 1970, after living and working in St. John's for sometime, Savory moved back to Belleoram.
+In 1970, after living and working in St. John's for some time, Savory moved back to Belleoram.
 Davidge was working with the school board at that time.
 A few years after that, which was a time when Savory wasn't in a band, they got together and decided to play a few tunes.
-One thing led to another and in May 1977 they decided to play a gig in Belleoram at an old fisherman's lodge called The Schooner Lounge, earning them about $20.
-People and critics enjoyed the bands so much that they decided to play more gigs.
+One thing led to another, and in May 1977, they decided to play a gig in Belleoram at an old fisherman's lodge called The Schooner Lounge.
+The gig earned them about $20.
+Both critics and the general public enjoyed the bands so much that they decided to play more gigs.
 In 1981, four years after that initial performance in Belleoram, Davidge and Savory had written enough material that it was suggested the duo record an album, which they eventually did in Stephenville.

-Nearly all of Simani's recorded songs are originals, written by Davidge who was also the vocalist for the group.
+Nearly all of Simani's recorded songs are originals, written by Davidge (who was also the vocalist for the group).
 Savory was a gifted musician, being a master of many instruments, as well as a very talented sound engineer.
-That variety of talent worked very well for SIMANI and it showed in the quality of their recordings.
+That variety of talent worked very well for Simani, and it showed in the quality of their recordings.

 In a musical career that lasted 20 years, Simani were stars with major radio airplay and sold-out shows wherever they performed.
 Since their first recording "Saltwater Cowboys" in 1981, they have produced 12 recordings.
 Simani defined a sound that became predominant in many recording that were done in Newfoundland and Labrador in the 1980s.
 Their first few albums were recorded at Clode Sound in Stephenville and the remainder recorded at Sim's studio in Belleoram.

-Simani is famous for their "Saltwater Cowboys" song, a song about Outward migration, a subject most people from Newfoundland are all too familiar with, and the effects that an outside culture has on Newfoundlanders who leave and then return home.
+Simani is famous for their "Saltwater Cowboys" song.
+The song is about outward migration (a subject most people from Newfoundland are all too familiar with), and the effects that an outside culture has on Newfoundlanders who leave and then return home.

-Simani is also well known for their Christmas mega-hit "Any Mummers Allowed In?".
+Simani is also well known for their Christmas mega-hit "Any Mummers Allowed In?" (commonly referred to as "The Mummer's Song").
 Before Davidge and Savory produced this song, the Christmas tradition of Mummering was declining.
 After its release in 1984, Mummering made a return to all parts of Newfoundland.